xmengkinaxis/CPP/System Design Interview Checklist.md

     - ✅ Is horizontal scaling (adding machines) easy or hard?
     - ⚠️ Will it require complex sharding or partitioning?

-  - **Reliability & Availability**
-    - ✅ Does this design avoid single points of failure?
-    - ✅ Can it survive machine crashes or network failures?
-    - ⚠️ How much replication is needed?

   - **Consistency**
     - ✅ Do we get strong consistency (always correct data)?
     - ✅ Or eventual consistency (faster, but may be stale)?
     - ⚠️ Which matters more for this system’s requirements?

+  - **Security / Privacy**
+    - ✅ Does it prevent abuse (guessable IDs, spam, fraud)?
+    - ✅ Does it align with compliance/regulations (GDPR, HIPAA)?
+    - ⚠️ Any risks of exposing sensitive data?

   - **Complexity**
     - ✅ Is it easy to implement and maintain?